learn-co-curriculum/dsc-correlation-covariance/README.md

 ### Consider Hidden Factors

 Suppose for the above ice cream sales example, we now have some extra data on number of homicide cases in New York.
 Out of curiosity,  we analyze sales numbers vs. homicide rate as scatter plot and see that these two also related to each other.
-Mind Blown ..
-Is Ice cream turning people into murderers !
+Mind blown...
+Is ice cream turning people into murderers?

 <img src="ice1.png" width=400>